Siddharth-Rajput/sscanner/README.md

 ## About

-This is a basic folder/repo scanner for secrets and file permissions.
+This is a folder/repo scanner for secrets and file permissions.
 Written in python3.

 ### Things it can do